Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

 * timestamp: timestamp of the utterance (not applicable in Switchboard, set to *None*)
 * text: text of the utterance
 * metadata
-  * tag: the DAMSL act-tag of the utterance
+  * tag: a dictionary with segments of the utterance text as keys and the DAMSL act-tag of the utterance as values
   * pos: the part-of-speech tagged portion of the utterance
-  * trees: nltk-parsed tree of the utterance
+  * trees: a dictionary with segments of the utterance text as keys and the nltk-parsed tree of the utterance as values

+*Note:* In the original switchboard dataset, utterances are not separated by user, but rather by tags.
+This means that consecutive utterances could have been said by the same user.
+In the ConvoKit Corpus, we changed this so that each utterance in our corpus is a collection of the consecutive sub-utterances said by one person.
+The metadata on each utterance is combined from the sub-utterances of the original dataset, so that it is clear which POS and DAMSL tags correspond with which parts of each utterance.

 ### Conversation-Level Information
-Conversations are indexed by the first ID of the conversation (i.e. 4325-0, 2451-0, 4171-0, etc).
+Conversations are indexed by the original switchboard dataset IDs (i.e. 4325, 2451, 4171, etc).
 The conversation IDs can be found using:
 ```convo_ids = swda_corpus.get_conversation_ids()```

 ### Corpus-Level Information